Love Is Beautiful (TV series)

+It was Mariane Chan's final work before leaving the entertainment industry.

 Plot

 Ling Wan is a poor girl that lives in "Beautiful People Village" with her father, Ling Tid, whose wife died after his daughter's birth.
 Ling Tid owned a metal shop, and Ling Wan is also skilled in carving metal.
 Also like her father, she was born very ugly, with moles all over her face.
 When she was thirteen, she had a terrible disease, and when she recovered, the moles had disappeared, but in solidarity with her father until his death, she wore fake moles to look ugly.
 Ling Wan befriends another ugly girl, Cho Cho, understanding her problems.
 Both girls are teased and laughed at by the other villagers for their appearance.

 The Emperor of China comes to "Beautiful People Village" for a festival.
 Ling Wan and Cho Cho are never invited to festivals because they are ugly and embarrassing for the town.
 The emperor disguises himself as a normal rich man.
 Assassins sent by the emperor's power-hungry uncle, attack the emperor with swords, but Ling Wan saves him.
 The emperor is injured nonetheless, and Ling Wan takes him to her mother's grave to hide from his attackers, who are later sentenced to death.

 The emperor falls in love with Ling Wan not for her beauty, but for her kindness.
 He decides to marry Ling Wan, and only then does she realise his identity.
 Cho Cho, who is jealous, uses the services of a street performing sorcerer to become temporarily beautiful, and then becomes desperate for the change to be permanent.

 Ling Wan has a wedding and farewell party for the villagers, who now like Ling Wan as she is pretty.
 Cho Cho, who is leaving the village because of debts, gets Ling Wan to visit her, and they get drunk until Ling Wan falls asleep.
 Cho Cho brings her to the magician, who switches their faces.
 As there is no way to switch them back, their lives are changed forever.